tiagostutz/nextjs-tailwind-styled-components-demo/README.md

 ### Where is the root Component?

 NextJS is React.
 So pretty much you will follow the same React path from component to component.
 But there are some tips to get started:
 1. The top most (root) component of the application is defined in `pages/_app.js`.
-In some scenarios you don't event need to provide it as you could use the bult-in `next/App`.
+In some scenarios you don't even need to provide it as you could use the bult-in `next/App`.
 But in our case we are overriding this because we are importing the **tailwind.css** there to be globally available.
 1. The `pages/index.js` is the "/" component, so in terms of day-by-day development, we can consider this as the root of the application